 1. What is the EndoPredict test?

-EndoPredict is a test that predicts how likely breast cancer is to spread to somewhere else in the body (secondary breast cancer) within 10 years of diagnosis, in people who will be taking hormone therapy for at least 5 years.
+EndoPredict is a test that predicts how likely breast cancer is to spread to somewhere else in the body.
+It’s suitable for some people who will be taking hormone therapy for at least 5 years.

 EndoPredict may be suitable if you’ve recently been diagnosed with: